Listed buildings in Doddington, Cheshire

-Doddington is a civil parish in Cheshire East, England.
-It contains eight buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Doddington is a former civil parish in Cheshire East, England.
+It contained eight buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, two are listed at Grade I, the highest grade, one is listed at Grade II*, the middle grade, and the others are at Grade II.
-Much of the parish is occupied by Doddington Park, which contains all the listed buildings.
+Much of the parish was occupied by Doddington Park, which contains all the listed buildings.
 The major buildings are Doddington Hall and its predecessor, Delves Hall.
 The other listed structures include stables and a boathouse associated with Doddington Hall, and Demesne Farm with associated buildings.